Sumu004/XO-Grid-Wars/README.md

 ## Description

 XO Wars is a classic Tic-Tac-Toe game developed in C using the SDL2 library.
-It offers three game modes: Player vs. Player, Player vs. Computer, and Computer vs. Player, providing enjoyable gameplay for all skill levels.
+It offers three game modes: Player vs. Player, and Computer vs. Player, providing enjoyable gameplay for all skill levels.

 ## Usage